inception-project/inception/README.md

 INCEpTION is a text-annotation environment useful for various kinds of annotation tasks on written text.
 Annotations are usually used for linguistic and/or machine learning concerns.
 INCEpTION is a web application in which several users can work on the same annotation project, and it can contain several annotation projects at a time.
-It provides a * recommender system* to help you create annotations faster and easier.
+It provides a *recommender system* that suggest potential annotations to help you create annotations faster and easier.
 Beyond annotating, you can also *create a corpus* by searching an external document repository and adding documents.
 Moreover, you can use *knowledge bases*, e.g. for tasks like entity linking.